Paras-One/SciQueryBot/readme.md

 ### SciQueryBot
-A RAG enebled tool to answer questions you have for your research paper.
+A RAG enabled tool to answer questions you have for your research paper.

 Made By:
 1. Navyatha